Software Toolchain¶

 VSCode can only provide syntax type tooltypes and code completion hints after

-the project has successfully compiled (it looks in the _build
+the project has successfully compiled (it looks in the _build directory for

 relevant metadata).
 Therefore, when editing your project files, it is useful to

-running in “watch” mode so that it looks for changes and rebuilds
+have dune running in “watch” mode so that it looks for changes and rebuilds

-runs dune build --watch --terminal-persistence=clear-on-rebuild
+runs dune build --watch --terminal-persistence=clear-on-rebuild from the

 terminal.
-(You can stop that process by doing CTRL-C
+(You can stop that process by doing CTRL-C.)

 A successfully installed dev container might look like this: